ycrc/ycrc.github.io/docs/clusters/hopper.md

 - - -

 The Hopper HPC cluster will be available in a closed beta early 2025.
+Beta access is by invitation only.
-Hopper is expected to be in production for use with ePHI, CUI and certain other types of sensitive data in summer 2025.
+Hopper is expected to be in production and available to Yale researchers for use with ePHI, CUI and certain other types of sensitive data in summer 2025.

 If you have any questions about Yale’s partnership at MGHPCC or the Hopper cluster, please [reach out to us](/).

+!!! info
+    All details on the account process and user experience as currently in development and subject to change depending on compliance and as we assess researcher needs.
+The following information describes the current envisioned environment.

 ## Access the Cluster

 ### Accounts

 Before using Hopper, all users must successfully complete the a training program which includes NIST 800-171 and HIPAA training.
+(Coming soon--for Beta Testing, you will be required to complete the training once it is available).
 This training must be renewed annually.
 Unlikely other YCRC HPC systems, access to the system is granted on a per project basis.
+(During beta, your project will be called `<pi_netid>_beta`.)
 A request for a specific project will need to be submitted by a PI and approved before user accounts can be created.

 Once a project is approved, the project's PI is responisible for the approval of additional user accounts.